the-brown-foxx/cesium-server/README.md

 java -jar cesium-server.jar
 ```

+> The server defaults to using the password `password` until set.

 ## Client
 We recommend using the companion Android application for managing your accessors.
 You can get it here: https://github.com/the-brown-foxx/cesium-android